 A significant portion of the Company's sales are by credit card or with large insurance companies.
 Management reduces credit risk by carefully monitoring the amounts owed by customers on a regular basis, performing regular credit reviews of any customer that is approaching their credit limit or does not keep to their normal payment pattern.
 While the Company has credit controls and processes for the purpose of mitigating credit risk, these controls cannot eliminate credit risk and there can be no assurance that these controls will continue to be effective, or that the Company's low credit loss experience will continue.
 In the opinion of management, the credit risk is low due to the controls in place and the lack of concentration amongst customers.
-Credit risk is unchanged from prior year except for an increase in aging of receivable balances, which management attributes to COVID-19.
+Credit risk is unchanged from prior periods.
 Management expects no further credit losses due to the factors described.